Where Florida’s US Senate candidates stand on climate change, Social Security, insurance, more

 Rick Scott (R) - Campaign website

 News 6 spoke to Sen. Scott on Oct.
 17 at a rally in Kissimmee.
-We are working to add the interview to this story.
+The interview can be viewed in the video player below.
+We’ve also transcribed selected answers to some of our questions.

 One of the wealthiest members of the Senate, Scott, a U.S. Navy veteran, founded the Columbia Hospital Corporation before becoming the governor of Florida from 2011-2019.